Greek Independence Day Parade (New York City)

 The Greek Independence Day Parade takes place annually in the United States along Fifth Avenue in the Manhattan borough of New York City.
-The parade is held in annual April in honor of the Anniversary of Greek Declaration of Independence from the Ottoman Empire on March 25, 1821, and the Greek War of Independence.
-The parade attracts many Greek Americans from the Tri-State area and is the celebration of Greek heritage, Greek culture and Greek achievements in the world.
+The parade is held annually in April in honor of the Anniversary of Greek Declaration of Independence from the Ottoman Empire on March 25, 1821, and the Greek War of Independence.
+The parade attracts many Greek Americans from the Tri-State area and is the celebration of Greek heritage, Greek culture, and Greek achievements in the world.